nosportugal/faast-data-engineering/2_data_ingestion/homework.md

 * Create a new DAG for transferring the FHV data
 * Create another DAG for the Zones data

 If you don't have access to GCP, you can do that locally and ingest data to Postgres instead.
-If you have access to GCP, you don't need to do it for local Postgres - only if you want.

-Also note that for this homework we don't need the last step - creating a table in GCP.
-After putting all the files to the data lake, we'll create the tables in Week 3.
+Note that, for this homework, we don't need the last step - creating a table in GCP.
+After putting all the files into the data lake, we'll create the tables in Week 3.

 ## Question 1: Start date for the Yellow taxi data

 You'll need to parametrize the DAG for processing the yellow taxi data that we created in the videos.

 What should be the start date for this DAG?